All projects are a collaboration between us and the client, design team and contractor. These awards recognise the

 His son, John James Burnet – later Sir ‘JJ’ – followed him although studying in France at the Ecole des Beaux Arts then working in Glasgow and London.
-You can imagine Kirsty’s awe visiting the British museum for the first time to see some very familiar lions – a model for these gateposts sat in her grandmother’s house guarding her hallway.
+You can imagine Kirsty’s childhood awe visiting the British museum for the first time to see some very familiar lions – a small model for these gateposts sat in her grandmother’s house guarding her hallway.
 Similarly, as a junior architect Kirsty was sent to the Edinburgh city vaults to find drawings.
-This is a rather Alice in Wonderland experience, as they are buried floors below the Royal Mile, and she was startled to find Sir John James’ signature sitting alongside hers – the family ghosts were watching.
+This is a rather Alice in Wonderland experience as they are buried floors below the Royal Mile.
+She was startled to find Sir John James’ signature sitting alongside hers – the family ghosts were watching.

 Moving down the family tree, Sir JJ’s niece and Kirsty’s great grandmother was Edith Burnett – better known to family as Edma.
 The architectural gene was clearly strong in her but approval of her ambitions by the family was not.
-She studied in secret – telling people she was studying garden design, when in fact it was architecture.
+She studied in secret – telling people she was studying garden design when in fact it was architecture and graduated in 1914.
 Continuing to buck the norms of the time, she made history and is credited as the first woman in Europe to establish her own practice, in 1920.
-She was also the first female member of the Royal Incorporation of Architects in Scotland in 1916, but as a woman, she was not allowed to join the RIBA.
+She was also the first female to be made a fellow of the Royal Incorporation of Architects in Scotland in 1968 but, as a woman, she was not allowed to join the RIBA.
 She married an architect, T Harold Hughes, and they ran separate practices.
 Of their 3 daughters, her youngest, Heather – Kirsty’s great aunt – became an architect and also married another architect, John Lomax.
 They ran a practice together, winning the RIBA Gold Medal.
 Their son Nick and nephew John Campbell then took over the mantle and take us to the present.
 They both also run successful practices with Nick’s practice’s portfolio including the Stirling Prize winning Brighton Library.
 And whilst John’s practice is based in the USA one of his Clients is Gore – who manufacture in Dundee.
 Bringing us neatly to the roots of Kirsty’s practice.